PublicMediaKitchen/toolkit/potluck-framework/potluck.md

 * put the daily schedule onto the potluck page
 * put out last call for attendees to potluck
 * decide who will be the note-takers for each session
+* talk to any vendors and nail down food & coffee supply

 ### 1 week before the potluck
 * finalize attendee list
-* send an email confirming the potluck schedule
+* send an email confirming the potluck schedule & ask for dietary restrictions
 * send an email to anyone leading a session to confirm they have what they need
+* confirm off-site dinner menu if necessary

 ### two days before the potluck
 * send an email re-iterating any logistics around the location of the Potluck (parking and walking tips, how to get into the building)
 * confirm any dining arrangements with restaurants if necessary
+* confirm all the rest of the food & coffee supplies
 * confirm that the conference site is set up (screens, dongles, wifi, chairs, snacks, water)

 ### the potluck